ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 For s390x bare metal servers, you can create one type of network interface - HiperSockets interface.

    - Mainframe HiperSockets is a technology that provides high-speed TCP/IP connectivity within a central processor complex.
-It eliminates the need for any physical cabling or external networking connection between LinuxONE bare betal bervers.
+It eliminates the need for any physical cabling or external networking connection between LinuxONE bare metal bervers.

    - When you create a bare metal server, a primary HiperSockets interface is created for you.
 Optionally, you can add one or more secondary HiperSockets interfaces.
 You can also add, update, or delete the network interfaces.